 Being as prepared as possible typically means pre-buying everything ahead of time.
 Write out your to-do lists and make sure you get everything you need before hosting.
-Also, use a company like Thrive Market to order online, or Vital Choice Wild Seafood & Organics, and Grassland Beef.
 This can help to ensure that when the day comes, you can focus your attention on entertaining your guests.

 However, what happens when you are in the middle of cooking, guests are arriving and you need more olive oil for your meal?
 In this case, looking for online services that offer same-day grocery delivery can serve as a great back-up plan.
 The ability to stay where you are instead of rushing to the store will relieve stress while hosting your loved ones.
-Opting for delivery over in-person shopping will also limit your time spent in those brick and mortar grocery stores where you have a higher chance of being exposed to COVID-19.
 Whether it’s the whipped topping you need to finish off that pumpkin pie or rosemary for the mashed potatoes, knowing grocery delivery is there to save you in a pinch and allow you to unwind this holiday season.

 Line-Up Some Entertainment

 Sure, just being together is enough, but why not plan for some extra entertainment at your gathering?
 This is especially important if you plan to have any younger children attending as they can get bored pretty easily!
-Coming up with a few games for the whole family, or even just the adults, is a perfect way to keep everyone occupied while you put the finishing touches on the meal!
+Coming up with a few games for the whole family, or even just the adults (here are some adult party game ideas), is a perfect way to keep everyone occupied while you put the finishing touches on the meal!
 If you’re hosting Thanksgiving dinner, there are quite a few thematic games you can consider.

 Never Refuse Help